Best smartphones for photography 2023: the top cameras for perfect shots

 It’s almost a given that shots in both bright and dark conditions are excellent, with the combination of Samsung’s software and hardware managing to turn day into night with apparent ease.
 Where the S23 Ultra really stands out though, is its sheer flexibility, thanks to that incredibly generous 10x optical zoom, made possible by its periscope camera setup.
 It’s so good, in fact, that we even managed to capture a detailed shot of the moon at 85x zoom, which is a feat no other smartphone on this list can come close to matching.

-Its superb all-round performance, coupled with extra tricks like an amazing zoom, make the S23 Ultra the best overall cameraphone for any situation.
+Its superb all-round performance, coupled with extra tricks like an amazing zoom, places the S23 Ultra among the best smartphones for photography for any situation.

 Read more: Samsung Galaxy S23 Ultra review

 Sony might be an expensive outlier in the smartphone world, overshadowed by the plethora of iPhones and other, cheaper Android handsets, but for enthusiast photographers and videographers, its premium handsets have always offered something a little different.
-The flagship Xperia 1 IV is no exception, with a triple rear camera setup consisting of three 12MP sensors with dual pixel PDAF.
-The latter means that focusing is ridiculously fast, making it an ideal choice for those wanting to capture crisp shots of hyperactive children and/or pets.
+The flagship Xperia 1 V is no exception, with a triple rear camera setup consisting of an all-new 52MP lead sensor, backed up by twin 12MP shooters.
+It’s far better in low light than its predecessor, while keeping the ridiculously fast focusing – making it an ideal choice for those wanting to capture crisp shots of hyperactive children and/or pets.

 Even better, its zoom lens is a variable affair, letting you dial in optical zoom levels from 3.5x to 5.2x.
-This is, for all intents and purposes, a world’s first in a smartphone, and it’s a very clever trick that will massively appeal to those looking to close the distance to their subjects without disturbing them or physically getting closer.
+It’s a clever trick that will massively appeal to those looking to close the distance to their subjects without disturbing them or physically getting closer.

 As expected from Sony handsets, you’ll get the very best out of its cameras when using the Pro mode, tweaking settings until you reach some seriously impressive results.
-Its pricey, and not one for casual users who just want to point and shoot with AI-optimised results, but if you’ve got the patience and passion, this is one of the most unique smartphone camera systems currently available.
+Its pricey, and not one for casual users who just want to point and shoot with AI-optimised results, but if you’ve got the patience and passion, this is one of the most unique, as well as best smartphones for photography currently available.

-Powerful algorithms squeeze the most out of its main 12MP sensor, paired with a 12MP ultrawide secondary snapper.
+Powerful algorithms squeeze the most out of dual snappers.
 Shots from both cameras are stuffed with detail, wonderfully exposed, with no hint of unsightly noise, and they perform well in dim conditions too.
 Autofocus is quick, and auto HDR does a brilliant job of exposing bright skies without losing detail in shadows.
 Skin tones are impressive as well, with Google using a dedicated Real Tone algorithm for more accurate results.